What is Play Therapy?

 Various receptors in our skin can detect different types of touch, including pressure and vibrations.
 This sense allows children to have a ‘hands on’ approach to learning and lived experiences, allowing them to reflect and engage in activities they feel comfortable with.

-Here is what some people say about Play Therapy
+Here is what some experts say about Play Therapy

-Here is what some of the experts say about Play Therapy
+Here is what some people say about our work